JuliaDynamics/DiscreteEvents.jl/docs/src/actors.md

 ## Outlook

-See the [companion site](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/actors/) for more explanations and examples with Actors.
+See `DiscreteEventsCompanion` for [more explanations and examples with Actors](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/actors/).
 Despite of minimal actor support, a lot can be done yet with Actors.
 Actors push the boundaries of discrete event simulation.

 [`YAActL`](https://pbayer.github.io/YAActL.jl/dev/) provides `register!` for integration into the `DiscreteEvents` framework.